-UVM alumna Joy Benner ’15 is starting medical school this August at the UVM Larner College of Medicine.
+UVM alumna Joy Benner ’15 started medical school in August 2017 at the UVM Larner College of Medicine.
 We talked Joy, who completed the UVM Post-Baccalaureate Premedical Program, about her time studying at UVM, conducting research, volunteering for the Art for the Heart program, and working in the UVM Medical Center Emergency Department.

 Why did you decide to study medicine at UVM?

 I had switched to pursue medicine late in my undergraduate career.
 I decided to major in Communication Sciences and Disorders (CSD) because my mother and sister are Deaf, and I saw the impacts this field had on their lives while I was growing up.
 I was exposed to the healthcare field through my major, as we were given many opportunities to observe the clinical aspects of audiology and speech pathology, which are career paths many students with CSD degrees choose to pursue.

 I love the connection and the relationship that grew between patient and provider, but I was also interested in learning more about the science behind the diseases that can influence or cause patient conditions.
 Through various experiences, I became fascinated with the field of medicine, but I hadn’t completed all of the necessary prerequisites to apply to medical school.
 I began to take some of these my senior year of college, where I met several UVM post-bac students.
 We all studied together, and I felt like I was a part of a community of individuals on the same path.
 I also grew up in Vermont, and knew I would be happiest and most successful in the post-bac program at UVM.